Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Search with geocode/README.md

 This sample uses the World Geocoding Service.
 For more information, see [Geocoding service](https://developers.arcgis.com/documentation/mapping-apis-and-services/search/services/geocoding-service/) from ArcGIS Developer website.

-The search toolkit component will support multiple search sources in the future.
-NOTE: Only the first source is currently used; multiple sources are not yet supported.

 ## Tags

 address, businesses, geocode, locations, locator, places of interest, POI, point of interest, search, suggestions, toolkit